yasserpulido/task-challenge/README.md

 ### Why Docker?

-- Docker allows for easy deployment and scalability of the application.
+- Docker allows for easy deployment and scalability of the application

+## Vercel Deployment

+- The application is deployed on Vercel for easy access and testing.
+- You can view the live application at [Vercel Deployment Link](https://task-challenge-sigma.vercel.app/login).
+- The deployment is automatically updated with every push to the main branch.
+- You can test the application directly in your browser without needing to set up a local environment.